arislam-cs28/arislam-cs28/README.md

 I'm always up for constructive criticism and help with coding because I'm new to the scene, lol.

 Fun fact: I write a lot and read even more!
+Just your average high schooler at heart :)

 You can reach me through any of the links in my bio!